ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data.md

 **Chua Jia Lin:**

 From this assignment, I realized that simpler strategies can sometimes work better than more complex ones.
-At first, I thought advanced methods like parallel processing or data type optimisation would perform better, but the results showed that Load Less Data and Sampling actually gave the best performance in terms of both speed and memory.
-This told me that reducing the amount of data being processed is often more impactful than adding complexity.
+At first, I thought advanced methods like parallel processing using scalable libraries such as Polars would perform the best, but the results showed that Load Less Data and Sampling actually gave better performance in terms of both speed and memory.
+This told me that reducing the amount of data being processed is most effective strategies.

-Besides, I was surprised that the Optimize Data Types strategy performed the worst, with higher memory usage and slower execution.
+Besides, I was surprised that the Optimize Data Types strategy performed the worst among all Pandas-based strategies, with highest memory usage and slowest execution.
 This showed me that optimisation can add extra overhead if not applied carefully.
 Moreover, Chunking helped to reduce memory usage, but it increased the execution time, showing a trade-off between memory and speed.

-Another key takeaway is that parallel processing with Polars is not always the best option for every case, as it used more memory despite good performance.
-Overall, this assignment helped me understand that choosing the right strategy is more important than using the most advanced method.
+Overall, this assignment showed me that choosing the right data processing strategy is more important than simply using the most advanced method.
+The best approach depends on the dataset size, the task requirements, and the trade-offs between speed, memory, and complexity.
 ________________________________________

 ## References